on this page

 It’s up to you to plan, manage and keep records of the payments.

-Private Collect may affect your FTB payments.
+If we change your assessment for a past period, your FTB payments may be affected.
 Read about child support and your FTB Part A.

-You can change your mind and ask that we collect payments for you if the paying parent gets behind.
-We can collect overdue payments going back:
+If the paying parent gets behind, we can collect overdue payments going back:

 - up to 3 months in normal circumstances